emptymalei/physics/Sphinx/source/Cosmology/TwoParameters.rst

 .. math::
    \theta = d/D .

-Now as we already find out what $$$\theta$$$ is by a measurement, and we said about the d is a standard ruler, which means we know the length of it very well.
+Now as we already find out what :math:`\theta` is by a measurement, and we said about the d is a standard ruler, which means we know the length of it very well.
 Then we can find out the distance :math:`D`, which is the distance between us and the standard ruler.

 Theory